 condition: service_healthy

-1. Define explicit healthcheck intervals for all infrastructure dependencies (databases, caches, message brokers).
+1. Define explicit healthchecks for every infrastructure dependency (databases, caches, brokers).

-Deterministic local environments require idempotent seed data execution that survives container restarts without manual intervention.
+Deterministic environments need idempotent seed execution that survives restarts without manual intervention.

 # docker-compose.yml